hashicorp/consul/.github/CONTRIBUTING.md

 Please only apply the minimal vendor changes to get your PR to work.
 Consul does not attempt to track the latest version for each dependency.

+## Checklists

+Some common changes that many PRs require such as adding config fields, are documented through checklists.

+Please check in `contributing/` for any `checklist-*.md` files that might help with your change.